Postdoctoral Research Fellow

 I work with various neuroimaging software/tools for the analysis multimodal brain magnetic resonance imaging data such as FSL, SPM, Freesurfer, etc. I utilize various programming languages such as Python, MATLAB, R for coding, machine learning and statistical data analysis.
 I enjoy working with big data from various psychiatric cohorts, developing and troubleshooting brain imaging pipelines and reproducibility in neuroimaging research.

+I have been selected as a UKRN Local Network Lead where I work collaboratively with other leads to engage and expand the Reproducible Research Oxford (RROx) community via networking, training and other events at the University of Oxford.
 In December 2022, I have been awarded with Software Sustainibility Institute (SSI) fellowship for the year 2023.
 With this exciting opportunity, I am looking forward to engage and collaborate with the research software community, and execute my fellowship plans for contributing to and nurturing best practice in research software within DPUK and further afield.